ebuchman/blog/content/posts/hourglass.md

 Money].

-Dan explains how the hierarchy of money in a single country (eg. we have deposits at the banks, who have deposits at the central bank), solves the problem of payments in that country ("stacking and funneling trust").
+Dan explains how the hierarchy of money in a single country (eg. we have deposits at the banks, who have deposits at the central bank) solves the problem of payments in that country ("stacking and funneling trust").
 But the lack of an international central bank prevents the solution from being extended to the whole world, causing international payments to be an archetypal hourglass market requiring